-Jesus on the Way to Golgotha (Before 9:00 a.m.)
+Jesus on the Way to Golgotha (Before 9:00 AM)

 Notes: The Romans intended crucifixion to be 1) unspeakably cruel; 2) mercilessly lingering (men would often last a day or more on the cross); 3) inescapably public (again, to hinder any seditious impulse in the citizenry); and 4) publicly certifiable (the death had to occur visibly and undeniably on the cross so that the rumor would not get started that the seditionist had somehow survived and the rebellion should go on).
-Thus, crucifixion was always on a low hill outside a main city gate (because a gate is a bottleneck - a person going into/out of the city must pass that way).
-Jesus is forced to carry the horizontal piece of the cross to the place of execution, just outside a main gate on the north of the city of Jerusalem.
+Thus, crucifixion was always on a low hill outside the main city gate (because a gate is a bottleneck - a person going into/out of the city must pass that way).
+Jesus is forced to carry the horizontal piece of the cross to the place of execution, just outside the main gate on the north of the city of Jerusalem.

-The First Three Hours on the Cross (9:00 a.m.-Noon)
+The First Three Hours of Jesus the Cross (9:00 AM-Noon)

 Notes: Jesus is crucified between two criminals.
 Sunlight remains.
 The soldiers gamble for Jesus's garments (in fulfillment of Psalms 22:18).
 The inscription is affixed amid much scoffing.
 Jesus speaks three times: 1) to His heavenly Father on behalf of His tormentors: "Father, forgive them," 2) to the repentant thief: "Today you shall be with me in paradise," and 3) to His mother and to John: "Woman, behold thy son."

-The Final Three Hours on the Cross (Noon-3:00 p.m.)
+The Final Three Hours of Jesus the Cross (Noon-3:00 PM)